Lattice QCD study of the $K^*(892)$ resonance at the physical point: Phase shifts determination

 \subsection{Numerical results}

-Taking advantage of the fact that the QCs only contain the $P$-wave in the irreps: $T_1^-,E,B_1$ and $B_2$ when ignoring the higher partial waves ( $l\geq 2$), we analyze the $P$-wave phase shift and corresponding resonance structure.
-As described in Subsection~\ref{Lsa}, we minimize the $\chi^2$ by tuning the free parameters in the corresponding model parameterizations.
+Taking advantage of the fact that the QCs only contain the $P$-wave in the irreps: $T_1^-,E,B_1$ and $B_2$ when ignoring the higher partial waves ( $\ell\geq 2$), we analyze the $P$-wave phase shift and the associated resonance structure.
 Three distinct model functions are used to describe $\delta_1(s)$: the $K$ matrix in Eq.~\eqref{polep} (labeled by ``BW") , ERE, and the product representation (labeled by ``PR") involving one conformal variables and one resonance state.
 The later contains only two free parameters, taking into account the constraint Eq.~\eqref{CC}.

-The fit results are listed in Tab.~\ref{tab:fitrP} showing that all models yield consistent spectrum within the uncertainties.
-The phase-shift curves from three distinct parameterizations are shown in Fig.~\ref{fig:phase-shift}, where all phase-shift curves characterize a rapid increase, implying that there is a narrow resonance.
+The fit results, listed in Tab.~\ref{tab:fitrP}, show that all models yield consistent spectrum within uncertainties.
+The energy dependence of the phase shift from the three parameterizations are shown in Fig.~\ref{fig:phase-shift}, where all phase-shift curves exhibit a rapid increase, implying that there is a narrow resonance.

 The resonance corresponds to the pole singularity of PWA on the unphysical Riemann sheet.
-For a narrow resonance (the decay width much smaller than the centre mass), the pole position $s_0$ can be related to the centre mass $m_R$ and decay width $\Gamma$, $\sqrt{s_0}=m_R+ i \Gamma/2$.
+For a narrow resonance (the decay width much smaller than the mass), the pole position $s_0$ can be related to the mass $m_R$ and decay width $\Gamma$ via $\sqrt{s_0}=m_R+ i \Gamma/2$.

-For all ensembles, all the three distinct parameterizations are able to describe the finite-volume spectrum feature with a single pole close the real axis which we summarize in Tab.~\ref{tab:fitrP} on the complex energy plane.
+For all ensembles, all the three distinct parameterizations are able to describe the finite-volume spectrum feature with a single pole close to the real axis on the second Riemann sheet of complex energy plane.
+The pole positions are also summarized in Tab.~\ref{tab:fitrP}.
 Notably, the fitting parameters for the ``PR" model correspond directly to the resonance position.

+In order to estimate the systematic uncertainties from the three parameterization models, the AIC method is used again.
+The AIC weighted mean value of the three parametrizations and the total uncertainties of the pole positions for all the ensembles are listed in Tab.~\ref{tab:polep}

-As mentioned previously, in the ``PR" model, the total phase shifts can be decomposed into different contributions from the states and left-hand cuts.
+As mentioned previously, in the ``PR" model, the total phase shifts can be decomposed into different contributions from the poles and left-hand cuts.
 As an example, the total phase shifts for ensembles F48P21 and C48P14 are decomposed into the resonance $K^*(892)$ and the left-hand cut contributions in Fig.~\ref{fig:PKU-decom}.
 The later is expressed as

 where the $C_0$ is obtained from Eq.~\eqref{CC}.